-At the 20th Annual General Meeting of STRABAG SE, the following resolution on agenda item 10 is to be proposed:
+At the 21st Annual General Meeting of STRABAG SE, the following resolution on agenda item 8 is to be proposed:

-The authorisation of the Management Board granted at the 18th Annual General (1) Meeting on 24 June 2022 to acquire own shares shall be cancelled to the extent not utilised and the Management Board shall be authorised, pursuant to Section 65 (1) no. 8 as well as subsections 1a and 1b AktG, to acquire no-par value bearer or registered shares of the company on the stock exchange, by public tender or in any other manner to the extent of up to 10% of the share capital during a period of 30 months from the date of this resolution at a minimum price of EUR 1.00 per share (= calculated value of one share in proportion to the share capital) and a maximum price of no more than EUR 43.00 per share.
-The purpose of the acquisition may not be to trade with own shares.
+The authorisation of the Management Board granted at the 20th Annual (1) General Meeting on 14 June 2024 to acquire own shares shall be cancelled to the extent not utilised and the Management Board shall be authorised simultaneously, pursuant to Section 65 (1) no. 8 as well as subsections 1a and 1b AktG, to acquire no-par value bearer or registered shares of the company on the stock exchange, by public tender or in any other manner to the extent of up to 10% of the share capital during a period of 30 months from the date of this resolution at a minimum price of EUR 1.00 per share (= calculated value of one share in proportion to the share capital) and a maximum price of no more than 5% above the volume-weighted average closing price of the shares on the Vienna Stock Exchange over the last three months preceding the agreement for the respective acquisition or preceding the date of submission of an offer by the company.
+In the event of a public offer, the reference date for the end of this period shall be the day preceding the day on which the intention to launch a public offer has been announced (Section 5 (2) and (3) of the Austrian Takeover Act (ÜbG)).
+The Management Board is authorised to determine the repurchase conditions.
+The purpose of the acquisition must not be to trade with own shares.
 This authorisation may be exercised in full or in part or in several partial amounts, and in pursuit of one or several purposes by the company, by a subsidiary (Section 189a no. 7 of the Austrian Commercial Code (UGB)) or by third parties acting on behalf of the company.
 The authorisation may be exercised once or several times.
 The authorisation shall be exercised by the Management Board in such a way that the proportion of the share capital associated with the shares acquired by the company on the basis of this authorisation or otherwise may not exceed 10% of the share capital at any time.